shaynewx/GDWG/README.md

 To summarise, you will need to implement the following classes along with `gdwg::graph`:

 * edge: An abstract base class representing an edge in the graph, which can be either weighted or unweighted.
-It declares pure virtual functions that must be implemented by its derived classes.
+It declares virtual functions that must be implemented by its derived classes.
 * weighted_edge: A derived class of `edge` that represents an edge with an associated weight.
 * unweighted_edge: A derived class of `edge` that represents an edge without an associated weight.